The Rundeck Enterprise environment needs the following shared resources:

 See: Node Model Sources

 Scheduled jobs are owned by the last cluster member who modified them.
 Jobs can also be controlled using Cluster Manager.
 If a cluster member goes down, all scheduled jobs on that cluster member must be moved to another cluster node.
-This process can be performed automatically using the heartbeat and Autotakeover features in Rundeck Pro version 2.1.0 and later releases.
+This process can be performed automatically using the heartbeat and Autotakeover features in Rundeck Enterprise version 2.1.0 and later releases.

 See: Remote Job Execution